Faculty frequently need to report two metrics related to articles for annual evaluation, promotion/tenure dossiers, and grant proposals:

 Google Scholar.
 This citation database calculates your h-indices based on all citations, the past 5 years of citations, and the number of publications with 10 or more citations (i10-index).
-Create My Profile (see a librarian's profile) starting from the home page in order to obtain your h-indices.
+Create My Profile (see a professor's profile) starting from the home page in order to obtain your h-indices.

 Web of Science.
 This subscription database calculates your h-index from the number of citations to your articles from the publications tracked by Web of Science from 1995 through the current year.